JainAbhi2411/DineQR/docs/prd.md

 #### 3.1.4 Enhanced QR Code Management

 **Overview**:\nGenerate, manage, and track QR codes for tables, takeaway, and delivery.
-Each QR code links to the restaurant's digital menu and enables customers to place orders directly.\n
+Each QR code links to the restaurant's digital menu and enables customers to place orders directly. **QR code scanning is exclusively available on mobile devices.**

-**Key Features**:\n
+**Key Features**:

 **A. QR Code Dashboard**

 - **Top Metrics Cards**: